anon-123456789/isc-text-lists/README.md

+# This repo isn't working properly right now.
+So I archived it.
+I will undo that when I feel like working on this again.

 # Text Lists for the Internet Storm Center (ISC) API
 > IMPORTANT: This repository and distribution of ISC data is completely unofficial.
 I am not associated with them in any way.